Join our Experts on June 24 as they explain how to Detect, Divert, and Deceive AI-Assisted Threats

 Data Traffic in a Network

 This is the total volume and network traffic data flow data together.
 High volumes might be a sign of a Distributed Denial of Service (DDoS) attack or only a growing demand network capacity that calls for resource optimization.
-Network Traffic Analysis (NTA) helps in analyzing high volumes of network traffic to identify potential issues or growing demands.
+Understanding these patterns is one of the key benefits of network traffic analysis.
+It enables teams to act before performance degrades or an attack escalates.

 NTA Security